Júlio Alves: International career

 Alves represented Portugal at the 2011 FIFA U-20 World Cup, only missing one match in seven as the nation finished in second place in Colombia.
 His only appearance with the under-21s occurred on 5 September of that year, when he came on as a late substitute in the 1–0 friendly defeat of France in Rio Maior.

 Personal life

 Alves' older brothers, Bruno and Geraldo, were also footballers.
-He had paternal Brazilian ancestry, his father Washington Geraldo Dias Alves having played ten years of his career in Portugal – mainly with Varzim – where his children were born.
+He had paternal Brazilian ancestry, his father Washington having played ten years of his career in Portugal – mainly with Varzim – where his children were born.

-Their uncle, Geraldo Assoviador, also played the sport.
+Their uncle, Geraldo Assoviador, was also involved in the sport.